napsternxg/Kaggle-StackOverflow-Vis/README.md

 Here are some info graphics which clearly point out which are the most used websites on the network and how are the various types of interactions divided:

+**The interactive visualization for the below image can be found at: http://ec2-50-17-90-141.compute-1.amazonaws.com/Kaggle/index.html**

 !["Stack Exchange Site Wide Split"](https://github.com/napsternxg/Kaggle-StackOverflow-Vis/raw/master/Images/StackExchangeSiteWiseSplit.png "Stack Exchange Site Wide Split")

 The above info graphic tells us that the amount of interactions are more or less same on all sites.
 Some sites stand out as clear winners in terms of the ratio of the questions asked to answered.